bidmad/Bidmad-iOS/README[ENG].md

     - BASE SDK : iOS
     - iOS Deployment Target : 11.0
 2. SDK Installation Methods<br>
-    1. Add the following code in your project Podfile.
+    1-1.
+Add the following code in your project Podfile.
+(For Xcode 13 or higher)

         ```
         platform :ios, "11.0"